 - The divorcing couple has minor children.
 In a collaborative case, a coach or coaches, all of whom are mental health professionals with significant parenting expertise, can be part of the professional team.
 When they are, the coach or coaches assist the spouses with agreeing upon a parenting plan, which consists of a parenting schedule (what a judge would call custody and visitation) and other parenting provisions.

 - Either spouse is concerned the other may hire an adversarial, litigation-style attorney.
 This is highly unlikely to happen in the Collaborative Process, as attorneys who participate in collaborative cases must have extensive training in the Collaborative Process and all are active members of the Collaborative Professionals of Northern Virginia, the Virginia Collaborative Professionals (VaCP), and the International Academy of Collaborative Professionals (IACP).
 Additionally, in all collaborative divorce cases, the spouses and the attorneys enter a Collaborative Participation Agreement, in which there are rules in the Process which preclude attorneys from being adversarial.
 For example, lawyers are not permitted to make threats.
-In mediation, the attorneys are not formally part of the mediation.
-They advise from outside the mediation process and may take a traditional, adversarial approach.
+In mediation, the attorneys are not formally part of the mediation process and may take a combative approach.

 - There is any sort of power imbalance between the spouses.
 For example, one spouse knows all about the couple’s finances while the other does not, or one spouse is comfortable negotiating at a conference room table while the other is not.
 In the Collaborative Process, there is a great deal of support, hand-holding, and expertise available to the spouses, which tends to help even out these power imbalances.
+In the face-to-face meetings of the Collaborative process, each party has his or her attorney next to them every step of the way.
 In mediation, the neutral mediator is usually the only professional at mediation sessions.